kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 generated visitor.

-This style is relatively pleasant because it is declarative and lets us control exactly where `delay`s are inserted.
+This style is relatively pleasant because it is declarative and lets us control exactly where delays are inserted.
 However, it requires duplicating the definition of the type `'a sometree`, which may be unpleasant (if the definition is large) or impossible (if the definition is hidden behind an abstraction barrier).